peichen3141/FolderBsdp/README.md

 # What is FolderBsdp?
 FolderBsdp is an algorithm which utilizes bsdp algorithm and file operations to provides diffing and patching capacities for two folders.
+Bsdp is a famous algorithm which is open source, known as bsdiff.
+The name bsdp is the npm module name, as well as the combination between bsdiff and bspatch.
+Bsdp can diff two files but does not support folders.
+FolderBsdp adds the prefix Folder while maintaining the API almost the same.

 # What does FolderBsdp do?
 FolderBsdp compare two folders and provide the patch file (which is a zip actually).
 In the patch, it contains the resources to help modifying folder A's content to become folder B's content, including adding/removing directories and files, changing file content.
 In another word, the patch file store the difference between two folders.